 - Conventional loans.
 These loans require a down payment of at least 20% to avoid paying Private Mortgage Insurance (PMI), but you can use it to buy a primary, secondary or investment home.
 In addition, a higher credit score is usually needed for a conventional mortgage loan.

 - USDA loans.
 These loans are guaranteed by the U.S. Department of Agriculture for eligible rural homebuyers.
 USDA loans offer no down payment, low interest rates and are attractive for low- or moderate-income applicants.
-The goal of the program is to provide an opportunity to own an “adequate, modest, decent, safe and sanitary dwelling as their primary residence in eligible rural areas.”
+The goal of the program is to provide an opportunity for individuals to own an “adequate, modest, decent, safe and sanitary dwelling as their primary residence in eligible rural areas.”
 Check out the USDA website for a map of eligible areas to see if your location qualifies.

-- Consider your terms.
+3. Consider your loan terms.

-- Lock in the rate.
 Once you determine the best rate for your needs, lock it in.
 There may be a lock-in fee, but some lenders will apply it to the loan after closing.
 Get the rate in writing, finish your application and get pre-approved.
 This will help you move the process forward more quickly and show your official intent to buy to the seller and realtor.

 Check out our affordability calculator to help you compare rates and get a general idea of your monthly mortgage payment.